ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 In the case of single-round inference, we would only obtain one folder named `round_0`.

-The `logs` subdirectories contain the files `profile.json` and `profile.log`, which provide timing and profiling information for the inference script executed across all rounds.
+The `logs` subdirectories contain the files `profile.json` and `profile.log`, which provide timing and profiling information for the training script executed across all rounds.
 Additionally, each `round_{i}` subfolder inside the logs directory contains the following files:

 * `training_statistics_{j}.json` with the training and validation loss evolution.